Colin McKay: Relaunch of Plan B

-Around the year 2005, rumors had emerged regarding the resurrection and relaunch of Plan B by both Way and McKay.
+Around the year 2005, rumours had emerged regarding the resurrection and relaunch of Plan B by both Way and McKay.
 Second-phase team member, Paul Rodriguez, has referred to this period as a time when Way and McKay were talking about "bringing back the dream; awakening the giant."
 Fellow recruit, and professional skateboarder for Plan B, PJ Ladd, has stated, "I had heard about it.
 That there was like a rumor that Plan B was maybe gonna come back and I think it had gotten around how much a fan of it I was as a kid."

 In 2005, with the financial backing of Syndrome Distribution, Way and McKay reformed Plan B Skateboards, maintaining their roles as company co-owners, as well as professional skaters.
 Way has explained, "For the sake of what we were a part of, I think Colin and I, you know, didn't want to let go of the formula that gave us the motivation that pumped out all of those videos and stuff that we were able to pump out."
 Way has revealed that, while he and McKay are the co-owners of the relaunched company, they have adopted the business model that they learnt of from Ternasky during his time running the first phase of the company.

 On January 4, 2012, a teaser video was released, featuring Plan B team member, Torey Pudwill, performing a back tailslide-to-kick flip-out up a stair ledge, stating that the Plan B video is due for release in summer of 2013.
 The video is the first in a series of teasers that will be released during the period leading up to the video release date.

+In 2021, McKay launched a new skateboard design that paid homage to his Vancouver roots, taken from the "Flying-V" Canucks jerseys of the late-70's.